-The costs and regulations involved with running a company are usually greater than trading as a sole trader or in partnership, and more administration is generally needed, using a company as a vehicle through which to trade remains a popular choice.
+The costs and regulations involved with a running company are usually greater than trading as a sole trader or in partnership.
+There is a need for more administrations using a company as a vehicle through which to trade remains a popular choice.

 The company’s finances are separate from the personal finances of the company owners.
-Strict laws mean that the shareholders cannot simply take money out of the company whenever they feel like it.
+The shareholders cannot take money out of the company whenever they feel like it.

-This may be particularly relevant if losses are envisaged in the early years of trading – for sole traders and partnerships, it is possible to carry back losses made in the first four years and offset them, where applicable, against personal income of the three preceding years.
+This may be particularly relevant if losses are envisaged in the early years of trading.
+It’s possible to carry back losses made in the first four years and offset them.
+Where applicable, against the personal income of the three preceding years.
 This often results in a substantial refund of tax becoming due and may offer a much-needed cash boost to the business.

 How to incorporate